Tourism and Peace

 1. Tourism is a human activity that involves values, cultural, religious, environmental, political, and economic responsibilities, among others.

-3. The historical monuments and cultural and natural heritage must be protected and, if it is necessary, restored as valuable assets for mankind and heritage for future generations.
+3. The historical monuments and cultural and natural heritage must be protected and, if it is necessary, restored as valuable assets for humanity and heritage for future generations.

 4. The preservation and proper use of the environment and ecological balance are essential to the future of tourism and the ancestral knowledge of indigenous communities and care for the Earth must be recognized and respected.